qsyarfa/Table-Reservation-System/README.md

 The table reservation apps is build for restaurant especially, to help customer make a reservation of table they prefer, thus customer do not need to wait long.
 This will make the process of booking for table in restaurant easier and hassle-free.
 This app is designed to be use by restaurant waiter.

+APK for this project can be previewed at this youtube link : https://youtu.be/kR3emMJDN28

 Functionalities:

 •	Login - Waiter can login to the account.